 Your competitors they can get in touch with do not mind.

-It is clear that Google Places is playing an important in everyday life of consumers and with businesses often facing small marketing budgets, this is a quick, free and actionable first step in getting your search engine optimisation rolling.
-Google Places is the new Phone Book, it is a must for your business and with a little effort the benefits can be significant.
+It is clear that Google Places is playing an important in everyday life of consumers and with businesses often facing small marketing budgets, this is a quick, free and actionable first step in getting your search engine optimization rolling.
+Google Places is the new Phone Book, it is a must for your business and with a little effort, the benefits can be significant.